aus-plant-phenomics-network/pawsey_uploads_utility/README.md

 # Pawsey Upload Tool (APPN)

-A simple tool to upload data to Pawsey (Acacia S3).
+A simple tool to upload, download, and manage data on Pawsey (Acacia S3).

 This tool:

 *  Uploads files and folders
+*  Downloads files and folders from a bucket
+*  Deletes files and folders from a bucket
 *  Lets you view your uploaded files
 *  Handles all Pawsey technical settings internally